-- Demonstrating professional attitude and demeanor, abiding by the Sandhills Community College (SCC) Student Code of Conduct (located in SCC Student Handbook). - Engaging and participating, being open to new experiences, peer review, and role flexibility. - Expecting to make mistakes and learning from them. - Wearing proper attire during all scheduled sessions, per Student Handbook and SCC Student Code of Conduct. - Respecting the privacy, rights, privileges, health and safety of other learners
+- Demonstrating professional attitude and demeanor, abiding by the Sandhills Community College (SCC) Student Code of Conduct (located in SCC Student Handbook). - Engaging and participating, being open to new experiences, peer review, and role flexibility. - Expecting to make mistakes and learning from them. - Wearing proper attire during all scheduled sessions, per the Student Handbook and SCC Student

-(reference the CoLaS Simulation Contract).
+Code of Conduct.

-- Communicating with peers and faculty in a professional manner. - Arriving on time and being prepared to begin scheduled sessions as assigned. - Signing in and out of the CoLaS Tutor Tracking System to record time spent in the CoLaS. - Utilizing wire shelving rack to place nursing supply kit and non-valuable personal items. - Respecting and caring for simulators as if they are a living being; ensuring their safety, privacy and dignity. - Respecting and caring for equipment with attention to safety. - Cleaning and straightening bed station or area after each use. - Discarding used items in appropriate disposal receptacles. - Returning reusable items to the proper location. - Leaving all equipment on-site unless it is a part of the student purchased kit. - Completing the CoLaS Request Form to Borrow Equipment/Teaching Materials and ensuring return of equipment/teaching materials on assigned date. - Reporting any equipment malfunction or damage to the CoLaS faculty immediately.
+- Respecting the privacy, rights, privileges, health, and safety of other learners (reference the CoLaS Simulation Contract). - Communicating with peers and faculty in a professional manner. - Arriving on time and being prepared to begin scheduled sessions as assigned. - Signing in and out of the CoLaS Tutor Tracking System to record time spent in the CoLaS outside of designated class time. - Limit personal items you bring into CoLaS.
+Use the provided tables and chairs for your personal items and supplies. - Respecting and caring for simulators as if they are a living being, ensuring their safety, privacy, and dignity. - Respecting and caring for equipment with attention to safety. - Cleaning and straightening bed station or area after each use. - Discarding used items in appropriate disposal receptacles. - Returning reusable items to the proper location. - Leaving all equipment on-site unless specified by the faculty. - Completing the CoLaS Request Form to Borrow Equipment/Teaching Materials and ensuring return of equipment/teaching materials on assigned date. - Reporting any equipment malfunction or damage to the CoLaS faculty immediately.

-To ensure the continued successful operation of the CoLaS as a valuable, functional, safe and secure learning environment, students will refrain from the following activities:
+To ensure the continued successful operation of the CoLaS as a valuable, functional, safe, and secure learning environment, students will refrain from the following activities:

-- Bringing food or beverages into any area of the CoLaS. - Using ink pens and permanent markers at any bed stations in any areas. - Inviting individuals less than 18 years of age into any area of the CoLaS without prior approval of the CoLaS faculty. - Leaving personal items unattended in any of the CoLaS areas. - Taking any unauthorized photography/video in any of the CoLaS areas.
+- Bringing food or beverages into any area of the CoLaS. - Using ink pens and permanent markers at any bed stations in any area. - Inviting individuals less than 18 years of age into any area of the CoLaS without prior approval of the CoLaS faculty. - Leaving personal items unattended in any of the CoLaS areas. - Taking any unauthorized photography/video in any of the CoLaS areas.